stef-timmermans/YeastLume/README.md

 *In the event of failure, a smaller test job can be run via `sbatch scripts/jobs/train_debug_bbdm_job.sh`.
 This script is the same as `train_bbdm_job.sh`, only missing the actual Python call to build the model, and with much lighter GPU[-hour] usage.*

-4. Push the model training output to remote for safekeeping (you can use a more specific filepath if you wish to exclude unnecessary data).
+4. Push the model training output to remote for safekeeping (use a more specific source filepath if you wish to exclude unnecessary data).
 ```shell
 module load rclone/1.66.0
 rclone copy -P BBDM/results/ gdrive:YeastLume/BBDM/results